-Vision: Proposed Site 21: 51-65 Effra Road SW2
+Vision: Proposed Site 21: 51-57 Effra Road SW2

-Together, the parcels of land within this site present an opportunity to bring forward high-quality, mixed-use development that can contribute replacement community facilities and place of worship, new workspace and jobs within the Brixton Creative Enterprise Zone, and new housing and affordable housing within an existing residential neighbourhood, all within walking and cycling distance of Brixton town centre.
+An opportunity to bring forward high-quality, mixed-use development that can contribute new workspace and jobs within the Brixton Creative Enterprise Zone (in accordance with London Plan Policy HC5C), and new housing and affordable housing within an existing residential neighbourhood, all within walking and cycling distance of Brixton town centre.
 New development will provide improvements to the quality of the Rush Common open space, with new green space and trees to improve amenity and air quality and assist with sustainable urban drainage in an area at risk of surface water flooding.
 New buildings will reinstate the historic building line along Effra Road, respect local views and preserve or enhance the setting of the Brixton Conservation Area and other nearby heritage assets.
 It will provide a strong sense of place, with a unified architectural character that reflects and enhances the local distinctiveness of this part of Brixton.

-Vision for Proposed Site 21: 51-65 Effra Road SW2
+Vision for Proposed Site 21: 51-57 Effra Road SW2

-- Site boundary

-- New building line

-- Indicative location for new servicing /access route
+- Site boundary New building line Indicative location for new servicing/access route Sensitive residential neighbour

-- Roadway improvement

-- Sensitive residential neighbour

-- 1 Height in metres of existing neighbouring building - Area suitable for light industrial workspace - Locally listed lamp column to be retained - // New and improved public realm
+- 1 Height in metres of existing neighbouring building

+- Area suitable for light industrial workspace

+- Maximum building height 14m

+- General building height 26-29m

+- Locally listed lamp column to be retained

+- Enhanced Rush Common public realm